woodenconsulting/react-js-diagrams/README.md

 __click node-port and drag__ will create a new link that is anchored to the port, allowing you to drag the link to another connecting port

+__ctrl or ⌘ + c__ copy any selected items; note that only links that belong to a selected source node will be copied to the internal clipboard

+__ctrl or ⌘ + v__ paste items previously copied to the internal clipboard